alexdata1/alexdata1.github.io/content/posts/cv.md

 Experienced in understanding stakeholder requirements, processing and cleaning data, creating visualisations and presenting findings.
 Recognised as able to work effectively both independently and as part of team.

-Having completed the Google Data Analytics Certificate I carried out a case study that can be viewed on my personal portfolio at [alexdata1.github.io](https://alexdata1.github.io/)
+Having completed the Google Data Analytics Certificate, carried out a case study that can be viewed on my personal portfolio at [alexdata1.github.io](https://alexdata1.github.io/)

 Employment History